peaksandpies/universal-analytics/README.md

 })
 ```

-*Notice:* The page path attribute for the event is called `p` which differs from the `dp` attribute used in the pageview tracking example. `universal-analytics` is smart enough to use the `dp` attribute should you provide it instead of `p`.
+*Notice:* The page path attribute for the event is called `p` which differs from the `dp` attribute used in the pageview tracking example. `cross-ga` is smart enough to use the `dp` attribute should you provide it instead of `p`.

 In case this argument list is getting a little long, `event()` also accepts a params object like `pageview()`: